 ADSL & cable plans with Telstra TV

 If you’re not yet in an NBN-ready area, you can connect to Telstra TV via the telco’s ADSL2+ and cable plans.
-Telstra’s cable and ADSL prices once again start at $90 per month for unlimited data on a two-year plan, or from $70 for 100GB of data (currently 200GB when you add Telstra TV).
+Telstra’s cable and ADSL prices once again start at $90 per month for unlimited data on a month-to-month plan.

 As with NBN plans, a $99 set-up fee applies for new customers, but this may be waived if you buy online.
 If you’re looking for an ADSL/cable and streaming bundle, plans are now offered on a month-to-month, casual basis instead of the lock-in two year contract, although modem charges may apply.